nsaunders/demitasse/README.md

 ## How to use

 > **Note**
-> For illustrative purposes, the steps below show usage with React, but the library is framework-agnostic and not tied to React.
+> For illustrative purposes, the steps below show usage with React and Webpack, but the library is framework-agnostic and not tied to these specific technologies.

 ### Basic usage